-Aim: The aim of history teaching at OBPSN is to stimulate the children’s interest and understanding about the life of people who lived in the past.
-We teach children a sense of chronology, and through this they develop a sense of identity, and a cultural understanding based on their historical heritage.
+- Teach children a sense of chronology, and through this they develop a sense of identity, and a cultural understanding based on their historical heritage.
 Thus, they learn to value their own and other people’s cultures in modern multicultural Britain and, by considering how people lived in the past, they are better able to make their own life choices today.
 Some lessons will explicilty encourage children to speculate about the future.

-In our school, history makes a significant contribution to social, moral, spiritual and cultural education by teaching how Britain developed as a democratic society.
-We teach children to understand how events in the past have influenced our lives today; we also teach them to investigate these past events and, by so doing, to develop the skills of enquiry, analysis, interpretation and problem-solving.
+- Teach children to understand how events in the past have influenced our lives today; we also teach them to investigate these past events and, by so doing, to develop the skills of enquiry, analysis, interpretation and problem-solving.

 We recognise and value the importance of stories in history teaching, and we regard this as an important way of stimulating interest in the past.
 We focus on helping children understand that historical events can be interpreted in different ways, and that they should always ask searching questions, such as ‘how do we know?’, about information they are given.

 At Old Buckenham Primary School & Nursery, we teach History as a dsicrete subject rather than as part of an overarching half termly topic.
 Instead we structure learning in history through big question led enquiries about relevant historical periods, concepts, places and themes.